 Currently there are no pending proposed transactions, except as disclosed in the "Subsequent Events" section.

 Additional Information

-Additional information relating to the Company, is available on the Canadian System for Electronic Document Analysis and Retrieval ("SEDAR") website at www.sedar.com.
+Additional information relating to the Company, including the Company's AIF for the year ended December 31, 2020, is available on the Canadian System for Electronic Document Analysis and Retrieval ("SEDAR") website at www.sedar.com.